Weimax Wines & Spirits

 MARQUÉS DE MURRIETA

-wpeB.jpg (12123 bytes)This old, amazing property came up for sale some years ago and it was purchased by Vicente Cebrián-Sagarriga, who ended up selling his holdings in radio stations to be able to buy this historic winery.
-Cebrián-Sagarriga died a few years ago and the winery is run by his young son, Vicente Jr.
+wpeB.jpg (12123 bytes)This old, amazing property came up for sale in the 1980s and it was purchased by Vicente Cebrián-Sagarriga, who ended up selling his holdings in radio stations to be able to buy this historic winery.
+Cebrián-Sagarriga died in the mid-1990s and the winery is run by his son, Vicente Jr.

-We met an old cellar man who was skeptical of the new owner's commitment to continue producing grand and glorious wines.
-He seemed to be won over, however, after a few years under the new owners.
+We had met an old cellar man back in the mid-1990s who was skeptical of the new owner's commitment to continue producing grand and glorious wines.
+He seemed to be won over, however, after a few years under the Cebrián ownership.

-The 2005 vintage is very good.
-The blend is 84% Tempranillo, 13% Garnacha and 3% Mazuelo.
+The 2008 vintage is very good.
+The blend is 86% Tempranillo, 8% Garnacha, 4% Mazuelo and 2% Garnacha.
 It was matured in new and seasoned American oak barrels.
 The wood is noticeable, but it doesn't dominate the wine.
 It's about as good a $25 bottle as you'll find these days.

 We also have a remarkable 1978 Gran Reserva Especial under the Castillo Ygay label.